 Regeneron Pharmaceuticals, Inc. and its subsidiaries ("Regeneron," "Company," "we," "us," and "our") is a fully integrated biotechnology company that discovers, invents, develops, manufactures, and commercializes medicines for serious diseases.
-Our commercialized medicines and product candidates in development are designed to help patients with eye diseases, allergic and inflammatory diseases, cancer, cardiovascular and metabolic diseases, pain, hematologic conditions, infectious diseases, and rare diseases.
-We currently have nine products that have received marketing approval by the U.S. Food and Drug Administration ("FDA").
-In addition, REGEN-COV® has not been approved by the FDA, but has been authorized under an Emergency Use Authorization ("EUA") (see Note 3 and Note 6 for additional information).
+Our products and product candidates in development are designed to help patients with eye diseases, allergic and inflammatory diseases, cancer, cardiovascular and metabolic diseases, pain, hematologic conditions, infectious diseases, and rare diseases.
+The Company currently has nine products that have received marketing approval by the U.S. Food and Drug Administration ("FDA").
+In addition, REGEN-COV® was authorized under an Emergency Use Authorization ("EUA") from November 2020 until January 2022 when the EUA was revised to exclude its use in geographic regions where infection or exposure is likely due to a variant that is not susceptible to the treatment; with this EUA revision, REGEN-COV is not currently authorized for use in any U.S. states, territories, or jurisdictions.
 The Company is a party to collaboration agreements to develop and commercialize, as applicable, certain products and product candidates (see Note 3).